entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

 that will translate that state change into a state change in the actual Kubernetes Cluster.
 Often, this will result in the Deployment of one or more Docker images, along with one or more Services, and sometimes an Ingress.
 We refer to the Docker Images that implement these run-to-completion Pods as Entando Kubernetes Controllers.

-The Entando Operator itself is also implemented as a Docker Image.
+The Entando Operator itself is also implemented as a Docker image.
 You can have a closer look at how it works in the [entando-k8s-controller-coordinator](https://github.com/entando-k8s/entando-k8s-controller-coordinator) project on Github.

 More detailed instructions on how to install Entando are available in our